rodridiaz/angular_pwa/README.md

 # Background
-Angular simple PWA to store user contacts built on top of MongoDB, Express, Angular, and Node.js.
+A simple PWA to store user contacts built on top of MongoDB, Express, Angular, and Node.js.
 A quick, mobile-first app for manage contacts information, with native-like ease of use & offline availability.
 App attributes:
 * Installable to the user’s home screen
 * Able to start in offline mode
 * In offline mode, show dynamic content from cache